-D-BOX's technology is protected by one hundred and forty-eight (148) patent applications filed worldwide, including seventy-nine (79) patent applications that were approved by competent authorities.
+D-BOX's technology is protected by one hundred and sixty-two (162) patent applications filed worldwide, including ninety-six (96) patent applications that were approved by competent authorities, and sixty-six (66) that are pending.
 The Corporation files its applications for registration strategically, depending on the jurisdiction of filing, marketing and the patent's dominance.